Carrie Underwood Stuns In Valentine’s Day Selfie With Her Husband For An Important Cause

 Carrie Underwood got her selfie on this Valentine’s Day when she shot a snap with her husband, Mike Fisher, as the twosome joined forces to shed some light on an important cause.
-The snap, which was shared online on February 14, showed the duo as they struck a serious pose together with large red crosses drawn on their hands.
+The photo, which was shared on February 14, showed the duo as they struck a serious pose together with large red crosses drawn on their hands.

 Carrie looked as stunning as ever as she got into the Valentine’s Day spirit by changing up her makeup a little to deviate away from her staple smokey and eye pale lip.
 Instead, she rocked bold red lipstick on her lips, which matched the cross on her hand, and wore a black shirt with a bedazzled red love heart on her chest.